oguimbal/jcool-docs/general/hooks.md

 Most of the event will not have any associated data (meaning that you will be responsible for collecting the data you need to process the hook from our API).

-Here is the list of specific events that are providing data on hook:
+Here is the list of specific events that are providing data on hook.

+This list is not exhaustive: You will find an exhaustive list of the available hooks directly in the developper section mentioned above.

 ## Invitation to a new mediation